Padmalochansahuu/Product-Feedback-App/README.md

-# 📝 Product Feedback App – Flutter + Firebase
+# 📝 Product Feedback App – Flutter

 ## 📱 Overview
 This is a full-featured product feedback app built using **Flutter**, **Firebase**, and **GetX** .